Duxter7/GA-English-Notes/IT English 11 (A2+).md

 ## 16-07-2025

-I've already finished the pro
+I've already finished the project
+My friend has gone to Australia